 Forest River owns a number of RV brands and two of those (Rockwood and Flagstaff) produce and sell A-Frames.

 Explore Rockwood pop up campers have large windows and a spacious design making you feel like you’re in the great outdoors.
-These campers are lightweight and weigh under 1300 pounds.
+These campers are lightweight and weigh just 2,014 pounds unloaded.
 They also have a number of standard features that would be considered add-ons if you were to look at other brands.

 Some of the things you can expect to find in the Rockwood popup campers include: 3-way refrigerator, microwave, portable toilet, USB charging ports, TV outlet, propane tanks, exterior speakers, and your standard dinette, bed and sink.

 Explore Flagstaff has a similar design to the Rockwood.
-These pop ups weigh under 1200 pounds making them slightly smaller.
+These pop ups weigh 2,014 pounds.
 However, this A Frame still has high end accessories on the inside including a toilet and shower, electric water pump, microwave, 3-way refrigerator, TV outlet and outdoor speakers.